 The seller’s agent will then furnish a copy of the disclosure to any potential buyer who wants more information about the property before the signing.
-If you are selling your property without the aid of a real estate agent, you may be able to find a comprehensive form with a bit of research online or at your local library.
+If selling your property without the aid of a real estate agent, you might be able to find a comprehensive form with a bit of research online.

-Although an Alabama seller is not legally required to fill out the form, providing a buyer with the completed statement, or a similar disclosure statement, is a good way to make sure you are making all the disclosures legally required of you.
-Once you have completed the disclosure form, be sure the buyer acknowledges receipt by signing and dating the forms.
+Once you have completed the disclosure form, be sure the buyer acknowledges receipt by signing and dating a copy.
 Or at the very least, have the buyer affirm receipt of your disclosures in a separate writing such as an email or letter.

-Another way in which an Alabama seller can protect him- or herself from a lawsuit and comply with the laws requiring disclosure of known health and safety risks is to encourage the buyer to commission a home inspection before the closing.
+Another way in which an Alabama seller can protect from a lawsuit and comply with the laws requiring disclosure of known health and safety risks is to encourage the buyer to commission a home inspection before the closing.

 If the buyer’s inspection turns up significant material defects, you’ll probably need to return to the negotiation table to discuss who pays for any costly needed repairs or replacements.
-A common solution may include having the seller repair the defect or lower the asking price to allow the buyer to correct the defect after purchase – which is still cheaper than facing a later lawsuit.
+A common solution could include having the seller repair the defect or lower the asking price to allow the buyer to correct the defect after purchase, which is still cheaper than facing a later lawsuit.